chriswebb09/chriswebb09.github.io/_posts/2017-03-27-caching-data-from-network.md

 ### Side Note

 I think it's important to mention here, in the example that I am using, the URLSession is ephemeral.
 Ephemeral means to be fleeting, or short lived.
-What that means for a URLSession is that everything is stored to RAM instead of the disk and purged automatically when the session is over.
+What that means for a URLSession is that everything is stored to RAM instead of the disk and is purged automatically when the session is over.

 __Apple-y definition__: